Header Image 1

 Who is HOP?

-HOP is a small not-for-profit Community Interest Company.
-Hannah, Emma and Jen run the HOP sessions and are passionate about being in nature and gardening.
+HOP is a small not-for-profit community organisation.
+Emma and Jen run the HOP sessions and are passionate about being in nature and gardening.
 They love being with children (having a couple each of their own) and find joy in seeing them explore the world around them.
-They have qualifications and experience in teaching, forest school, keeping allotments and outdoor, paediatric and mental health first aid.
+They have qualifications and experience in teaching, forest school, keeping allotments, outdoor therapy and paediatric and mental health first aid.
 They have been running HOP at Ladysmith Junior School since March 2023.

 What do children do at HOP?